 Section 3050—Designation of Designated Agent To Receive and Deliver Checks

 Effective November 1, 2018, on FS Form 210DA, Designation for Agent to Receive and Deliver Checks, the Designee, who receives checks through Treasury, Fiscal Service, must affirm completion of Fiscal Service Certifying Officer Training within 30 days prior to the submission of the form.
 A certificate of completion is only available upon successfully passing the exam at the end of the training.
 The certificate of completion must be maintained by the Designee and be provided upon request to Fiscal Service.
-Before submitting FS Form 210DA, the Agency must arrange for delivery/pickup of checks for the Designated Agent with the Treasury Financial Center that will issue the checks.
+Before submitting FS Form 210DA, the federal entity must arrange for delivery/pickup of checks for the Designated Agent with the Treasury Financial Center that will issue the checks.

 For FS Form 210DA, the Designated Agent designations are valid for a period of 2 years from the effective date, unless revoked earlier.
-Designations not renewed by their expiration date are void as of that date, and that individual will no longer be allowed to receive checks on behalf of the Agency.
+Designations not renewed by their expiration date are void as of that date, and that individual will no longer be allowed to receive checks on behalf of the federal entity.

 For expiration, revocation, and renewal information, see Sections 3070 and 3075, respectively.